This article is Part 1 in our series on Technology Planning for nonprofits.

 If the very thought of one more thing to think about, factor in, pay for or potentially go wrong is making you want to run fast in the other direction, don't worry, you are not alone.
 You don't need to do everything at once.
 What you can do is start off right where you are right now and get your organization to a stable place.
 There are a few things you want to think about here:

 Understand where you areThe first step to making change is understanding where you are right now.
-One way to do this quickly is to use our Technology Checklist to help you think about different types of software you have and areas that may be gaps.
-The checklist is not a prescription for every organization since many choices will depend on your size and mission.
+One way to do this quickly is to use our Technology Self-Assessment to help you think about different types of software you have and areas that may be gaps.
+The areas covered in the assessment are not a prescription for every organization since many choices will depend on your size and mission.
 For example, larger organizations are more likely to have their own server(s), and an organization doing advocacy work will be more likely to have tools for online advocacy.
-That being said, many things are common across the board so if you don't have any technology in one category it's worth thinking about why that is.
+That being said, many things are common across the board so if you are at a "Chaotic" level in of the sections it's worth thinking about why that is.

 Security – in other words: How much time would we lose if one of our systems got infected?Every computer and server in your organization (which includes computers used to work offsite) should be protected against viruses and spyware.
 This means having one or more security programs that update their virus/spyware definitions automatically and scan your computer automatically on a regular basis.
 For more information on security options, see this article.

 Backup – in other words: What would happen to our organization if some or all of our data was suddenly gone?There should be at least one other copy of all your important data, and it should be in a different location from the original and accessible for when you need it.
 When thinking about what you consider “important,” think about how much work it would be to recreate it if it was gone.
 Your best bet is to back up all files (worry less about your operating system and programs since you can reinstall them).
 It's not worth being stingy – no one wants to think this will happen to them but you always need to be prepared.
 For more information on backups at small to medium nonprofits, see this article.